creditkarma/thrift-server/packages/dynamic-config/README.md

 The `default` property is ignored for `secret` resolvers.

 The `key` is the more interesting bit now.
 It it divided into two parts, the header and the body.
 The header is the part before `!/`.
 This refers to the name of remote to resolve this key.
 This example will use the remote registered as `vault` and will request the value for the key `'my-service/password'`.
-Since we are searching for a secret, if it cannot be found and error is raised.
+Since we are searching for a secret, if it cannot be found an error is raised.

 If we're looking for a key in a remote registered simply as type `remote` we can provide a default value.